Make Web Content in D2L Accessible

 Indicates Quicklink

-2. Select URL in the Insert Quicklink window
+2. Select [Link] in the Insert Quicklink window

 Indicates URL

-• Type or paste the URL (web address).
+• Type or paste the Link (web address).

-• Enter text that describes the link's destination in the Title field.
+• Enter text that describes the link's destination in the Text field.

 • For example, if the link takes you to the Portland Community College website, for a meaningful description use "Portland Community College website" instead of the URL "www.pcc.edu" or "click here," neither of which is descriptive.

-• Select New Window in the Target section.
+• Select New Window in the Open in section.

 3. Click the Insert button.